luciantuce/Vagrant-Docker-MySQL-Flask/README.md

 # Vagrant-Docker-MySQL-Flask
-This project is about creating a VM with vagrant managemnt.
+This project is about creating a VM with vagrant management.
 The following actions will be performed on the vagrant VM with the help of ansible playbook (which runs automatically at VM start):
 - installs Ubuntu prereq packages
 - installs MySQL service